Structome-TM: Complementing Dataset Assembly for Structural Phylogenetics by Addressing Size-Based Biases

 Structome-TM is a web server designed to enhance the rapid assembly of protein structure datasets and their subsequent analysis by leveraging the TM-score metric as implemented in Foldseek.
 This approach helps detect meaningful alignments that might be underestimated by methods emphasizing global structural similarity.
 Structome-TM's user-friendly interface supports efficient exploration of structural neighborhoods, interactive comparison of protein structures, and the construction of neighbor-joining trees using "1 - TM-score" as the distance metric.
 By complementing Structome-Q (previously Structome published here), Structome-TM provides an alternative methodology for assembling datasets and uncovering deep evolutionary relationships.

-Enter a PDB identifier and chain (e.g., 1hv4_A) to explore its structural neighbors:
+Enter a PDB ID and chain to explore its structural neighbors.

 If you find this resource helpful, please cite these: